mflux/devart-template/project_posts/2014-03-26-Animation.md

 head.steer.y += (-1 + Math.random() * 2) * 0.2;
 ```

 This creates, on the head of our creature, a randomized addition to the 'steer' vector.
-It's just random, there's no noise or anything like that, although that would be an improvement.
+It's just random, there's no Perlin noise or anything like that, although that would be an improvement.

 Next, we do a bit of vector math: